Tip sheet: Feedback

 • Back.

-It is a way of giving someone relevant information about their work in order to improve it.
+It's a way of giving someone relevant information about their work, with the aim of improving it.
 Feedback is one of the fundamentals of communication!

-Each of us needs it to move forward and progress.
-It develops soft skills and improves learning by making you an actor in your training.
+Each of us needs them to move forward and progress.
+It develops soft skills and enhances learning by making you a player in your training.

-In the case of peer feedback, the feedback comes from someone with the same status as you.
-You are placed on the same line, without fear of judgement, without hierarchy or authority.
+With peer feedback, the feedback comes from someone with the same status as you.
+You're placed in the same line, without fear of judgment, hierarchy or authority.
 Let's discover the 3 best practices for giving constructive and effective feedback.

 1. Be factual